nickdollimount/jellybot-discord-bot/README.md

 # jellybot-discord-bot
-A Dicord bot for use with a Jellyfin server.
+A Discord bot for use with a Jellyfin server.

 Here is a sample Discord channel setup with marked channels that are required by the bot: